-On behalf of the Board of Directors, the Audit Committee periodically discusses with management the Company's risk assessment and risk management and steps taken by management to control and mitigate risk exposure in accordance with the Audit Committee Charter (other than risks arising from the Company's compensation policies and practices, which are reviewed by the Compensation Committee).
-This oversight does not necessarily have any effect on the Company's leadership structure.
+• On behalf of the Board of Directors, the Audit Committee periodically discusses with management the Company's risk assessment and risk management and steps taken by management to control and mitigate risk exposure, in accordance with the Audit Committee Charter (other than risks arising from the Company's compensation policies and practices, which are reviewed by the Compensation Committee on behalf of the Board).
+The Audit Committee and the Compensation Committee, respectively, report to the Board periodically with respect to such topics.
+This oversight does not necessarily have any material effect on the Company's leadership structure.
+The Board also annually reviews the Company's various insurance coverages.